PRElias/businessanalysis/README.md

 # Glossário

-SIPOC: Supplier Input Process Output Customer
+SIPOC: Supplier / Input / Process / Output / Customer
+MoSCoW: Must Have / Should Have / Could Have / Won't Have for Now

 # Material de Apoio